-We propose to address ontology generation by developing an approach called TANGO (Table ANalysis for Generating Ontologies).
-We will apply ideas we have developed, particularly in conceptual-model-based extraction and table recognition, in new and innovative ways to: (i) understand a table's structure and its conceptual content; (ii) discover the constraints that hold between concepts extracted from the table; (iii) match the recognized concepts with ones recognized in other tables; (iv) merge the resulting structures to create a domain ontology; and (v) adjust the created domain ontology so that it is a clean, complete, accurate, and redundancy-free conceptualization of the source tables.
+In our research we address ontology generation by developing an approach called TANGO (Table ANalysis for Generating Ontologies).
+We apply ideas we have developed, particularly in conceptualmodel-based extraction and table recognition, in new and innovative ways to: (i) understand a table's structure and its conceptual content; (ii) discover the constraints that hold between concepts extracted from the table; (iii) match the recognized concepts with ones recognized in other tables; (iv) merge the resulting structures to create a domain ontology; and (v) adjust the created domain ontology so that it is a clean, complete, accurate, and redundancy-free conceptualization of the source tables.

 For purposes of illustration and testing, we have chosen geographic information as the application domain-one that has a large and important field of knowledge where data often appears in a tabular format.
-The concrete results from TANGO will include: (i) an ontology of geographic relationships produced from various tables; (ii) a tool ontology describing tabular formats, arrangements, styles, and content types; (iii) a publicly available demonstration system deployed on the web, which allows users to build ontologies in their own domains of interest, and (iv) a publicly available collection (or corpus) of a wide range of sample tables in various formats that can serve for future testing and development.
-We will also develop and document useful metrics for testing and evaluating the success of our approach.
+Concrete results we seek in our TANGO project include: (i) an ontology of geographic relationships produced from various tables; (ii) a tool ontology describing tabular formats, arrangements, styles, and content types; (iii) a publicly available demonstration system deployed on the web, which allows users to build ontologies in their own domains of interest, and (iv) a publicly available collection (or corpus) of a wide range of sample tables in various formats that can serve for future testing and development.

 Intellectual Merit.
 As part of the solution to the grand challenge for automatically understanding semantics for free interoperation of heterogeneous software components, we offer the prospect of building a tool for generating ontologies as intermediate components for resolving heterogeneity.
-In particular, we intend to combine original techniques from our collective research backgrounds to show that a system can be built that can extract and organize not only data but metadata as well, and can automatically create an ontological description of a body of knowledge.
+In particular, we combine original techniques from our collective research backgrounds to show that a system can be built that can extract and organize not only data but metadata as well, and can automatically create an ontological description of a body of knowledge.

 Broader Impact.
-We intend to advance discovery and understanding while promoting training and cross-fertilization between departments and universities.
+We consider our TANGO project not only as a means to advance discovery and understanding, but also to promote training and cross-fertilization between departments and universities.
 Our research team is housed in three departments (Computer Science, Linguistics, and Electrical, Computer, and Systems Engineering) at two institutions (BYU and RPI).
-We intend to promote participation of underrepresented groups and demographic diversity.
-Our current research groups include female students (4) and students from the US (4), the Middle East (2), and the Far East (9).
-We intend both to build infrastructure by making corpora and demonstration systems available and to build tools (ontology generators) for enhancing infrastructure.
-Achieving the goals of the TANGO project will benefit the larger community by producing enabling technology for harnessing the information explosion and helping to make the Semantic Web a reality.
+We also promote participation of underrepresented groups and demographic diversity.
+Our research groups have and do include female students and students from the US, the Middle East, and the Far East.
+More directly for the research itself, we are building infrastructure by making corpora and demonstration systems available and by building tools (ontology generators) for enhancing infrastructure.
+Achieving the goals of the TANGO project are of benefit the larger community because they enable technology for harnessing the information explosion and they are helping to make the Semantic Web a reality.